isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/generate-output-use-map-collection-output-generation.md

     ![](images/access-map-collection-left-rail.png){width="350" align="left"}

-1. Enter a Title for your map collection.
+1. Enter a title for your map collection.
 1. Click **Create**.

     A Success message is displayed on creation of the map collection.